(It’s not just about having lots of money or leading a CEO kind-of-life.)

 It’s all a matter of perspective

 As I said, it’s all a matter of perspective.
+“Happy people do things differently.
+They make their emotional wellbeing a priority and practice daily and weekly habits that help them create joy, happiness and satisfaction in their lives.”
+Dr. Chantal Gagnon PhD LMHC said.
 It is for you to change the way you look at yourself, your happiness, your success and your life.
 If you want to smile more often, you can do that, but you have to find a way.
 It’s not just about the money; what matters are the little things that you think are unimportant.
 They will impact you the most, and if you’re too blinded, you will never know what the real meaning of happiness in life is.